funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 Ratings - Normalized Rating corresponding to user_id and movie_id
 ```
 <br/><br/>
 The 1st step would be to read the dataset files.
-Since the dataset size is approximately 1 GB, we can comfortably read the dataset into pandas dataframes and do the processing on top of pandas dataframes.
+Since the dataset size is approximately 1 GB, I can comfortably read the dataset into Pandas dataframes and do the processing on top of pandas.
 Although it is highly recommended to use either Spark to read and process the dataset on low memory systems or use Polars instead of Pandas due to Polars being significantly faster than Pandas for data processing.
-We can write a simple Python function as below to read the dataset into dataframes as follows:<br/><br/>
+I wrote this simple Python function to read the dataset into dataframes as follows:<br/><br/>
 ```python
 def get_ml_32m_dataframe(path:str):
     """